 |Binomial name:||Heterodon platirhinos|

-The eastern hog-nosed snake, which are also commonly known as Heterodon Platirhinos, are harmless Colubrid species that you find primarily in the North America.
+The eastern hog-nosed snake, which is also commonly known as Heterodon Platirhinos, are harmless Colubrid species that you find primarily in North America.
 There are no subspecies currently.
 These snakes are also known as the Spreading Adders or the Deaf Adders.

 This medium sized snake will measure around 71 cms or 28 inches in total length, when calculated from the body to the tail.
 The females are larger than males.
 The highest recorded length of an eastern hog-nosed snake is 116 cms or 45.5 inches.

 The upturned snout is the very feature that distinguishes it from any other snakes.
 These upturned snouts are used to dig sandy soils.

 There is a wide variety in the color pattern on their body.
 They can be red, green, orange, brown, black or of any other color.
 It all depends on the area or the place they live in.
 These snakes can have blotchy, checkered or pattern-less body appearance and their belly can be solid gray, yellow or cream in color.
 The underside of the tail is usually lighter than the body.

 Though there is a presence of a rear fang, they are non-venomous in nature and are surely not harmful for the humans.
 Like heterodonts or those who have different types of teeth (like molars, incisors, premolars and canines) these species have enlarged teeth on the rear end of their upper jaw.
 The teeth can inject an amphibian with a very specific venom that can make a toad swell, like a balloon, so that the snake can swallow it easily.